 - LESA is a tax allowance (not a cash payment) that allows you to claim up to £1,500 against tax every year.

-- What does LESA cover?
+- When does the LESA Allowance expire?

 - Green energy solutions for your home